AlexFengCisco/red_team_attempts_parser/README.md

 # Red Team Attempts Parser

-This Python script parses the `red_team_attempts.jsonl` file and displays conversations in an easy-to-read format with clear separation between human and assistant messages.
+This Python script parses the Anthropic `red_team_attempts.jsonl` file and displays conversations in an easy-to-read format with clear separation between human and assistant messages.

 ## Features